GEECS-BELLA/GEECS-Plugins/ScanInfoToGsheet/README.md

 # ScanInfoToGsheetGUI
 This GUI gets scan information/variables of all scans of a day and export it to a google sheet in a google drive.
+There is an option to autoatically update it every half minute.

 ## Download
 1. Go to [release page](https://github.com/GEECS-BELLA/GEECS-Plugins/releases) in github and download the build package.